 Lightwhips are several meters in length and flexible, allowing for more random and ranged attacks than lightsabers.
 However, they have trouble defending against blows, many proclaim their energy to be weaker than standard sabers, and shotos prove extra effective against them.
 For these reasons, lightwhips are rarely seen; none of the current films feature them.

 Dark Lady Lumiya from the Star Wars Expanded Universe utilizes a lightwhip; look for her in the Legacy of the Force novels!

 Wielded by the imposing Kylo Ren in The Force Awakens, a cross-saber features two slits which vent extra energy out, effectively creating two small blades.
 These vented energy beams can cut through opponents, especially when the regular blade is locked with another.

 Evidently Kylo betrayed his teacher before learning how to properly construct a blade, hence the need to release the surplus power.
 The small fluctuations in the energy remind me of the unstable lightsaber available to Starkiller in video game The Force Unleashed, though that's a purely cosmetic choice.

 Which lightsaber would you wield?

-With the triumphant return of Star Wars (Rogue One and The Force Awakens both captivated fans), you can bet we'll see more creative sabers in the future.
+With the triumphant return of Star Wars (Rogue One, The Force Awakens, and The Last Jedi all captivated fans), you can bet we'll see more creative sabers in the future.

 Questions & Answers